dev-quartzzzz/Web-Dev-Cheatsheet/README.md

 All web development concept + design technique

 ## From Writer
-This cheatsheet is created for those who wants to study web development.
-Full of summary notes and essential knowledge that you need to know are here, created by myself using all of time to study and update as recent as I can.
-I hope that this cheatsheet can help you to succeed your study.
+This cheatsheet is created for those who want to study web development.
+It is full of summary notes and essential knowledge that you need to know.
+I created it using all my time to study and updated it as recently as I could.
+I hope that this sheet can help you succeed in your studies.

 **Please follow the license.**